BloomyControls/pico-ident/README.md

 ```

 This step may take quite some time, as it will download the Pi Pico SDK.
 If you
-wish to use USB for serial communications instead of UART, add `-DUSB_SERIAL=1`
+wish to use USB for serial communications instead of UART, add `-DUSB_SERIAL=ON`
 to the above command.

 After the configuration step is done, you can build the project like so: